ContraCLM: Contrastive Learning For Causal Language Model: Experiments

 \subsection{Data and Models}

-\paragraph{Data \& Models} For text, we continue train GPT-2 \citep{gpt2} on WikiText-103, a collection of over 100 million tokens extracted from the set of verified Good and Featured articles on Wikipedia \citep{merity2016pointer}.
-For code, we continue train CodeGen 350M monolingual \citep{codegen} on collected permissively licensed Python code from GitHub.
+\paragraph{Data \& Models} For text, we continue training GPT-2 (124M) \citep{gpt2} on WikiText-103, a collection of over 100 million tokens extracted from the set of verified Good and Featured articles on Wikipedia \citep{merity2016pointer}.
+For code, we continue training CodeGen 350M monolingual \citep{codegen} on collected permissively licensed Python code from GitHub.
 Please refer to Appendix \ref{appendix:training} for the training details.
-We consider the following objectives for continual training both models.
+We consider the following objectives for the continual training of both GPT-2 and CodeGen:

-\begin{itemize}[leftmargin=*] \item \textbf{CLM}.
-The standard left to right autoregression objective for training causal language models, which is also the objective used for pretraining both GPT-2 and CodeGen.

-\item \textbf{SimCTG} \citep{simctg}.
-A margin-based token-level contrastive learning framework aims to separate tokens at each distinct location within a sequence apart from each other based on a predefined margin value.\footnote{For all experiments in this section, we set the margin $\rho=0.5$ as recommended in \citet{simctg}} Instead of fixing a separation margin, our temperature-based contrastive loss allows more flexible semantic-dependent separation among different tokens.